Nelsoncrasta/MARKETING-CAMPAIGN-ANALYSIS-BY-SQL/README.md

 ## FINDINGS

 ### ROI
-a.YouTube_Blogger delivered the highest ROI at ~377 %, making it the most successful campaign by a wide margin and a conversion rates from lead to order of about 19%
+- YouTube_Blogger delivered the highest ROI at ~377 %, making it the most successful campaign by a wide margin and a conversion rates from lead to order of about 19%
-b.Facebook_Retargeting ranked second with an ROI of about 201 % and it has a highest conversion rates from leads to order(21%)
+- Facebook_Retargeting ranked second with an ROI of about 201 % and it has a highest conversion rates from leads to order(21%)
-c.Instagram_Tier2 performed the worst, recording only ~63 % ROI and also has the lowest conversion rate only 3%
+- Instagram_Tier2 performed the worst, recording only ~63 % ROI and also has the lowest conversion rate only 3%
-d.Campaigns with ROI below 100 %—including Facebook_Tier1, Facebook_Tier2, Google_Wide, and Instagram_Tier2—can be considered unsuccessful.
+- Campaigns with ROI below 100 %—including Facebook_Tier1, Facebook_Tier2, Google_Wide, and Instagram_Tier2—can be considered unsuccessful.

 ### COST TO ACQUIRE LEADS AND ORDERS
-a.Best Overall Performer: YouTube_Blogger offers the strongest cost efficiency—moderate lead cost but the lowest cost per order, showing excellent lead-to-order conversion. b.Lead vs. Order Gap: Instagram_Tier2 generates the cheapest leads but has a much higher cost per order, indicating weak conversion from leads to paying customers. c.High-Cost Campaigns: Facebook_LAL, Google_Hot, and FacebOOK_Tier2 have very high costs for both leads and orders, suggesting they need optimization or budget cuts
+- Best Overall Performer: YouTube_Blogger offers the strongest cost efficiency—moderate lead cost but the lowest cost per order, showing excellent lead-to-order conversion.
+- Lead vs. Order Gap: Instagram_Tier2 generates the cheapest leads but has a much higher cost per order, indicating weak conversion from leads to paying customers.
+- High-Cost Campaigns: Facebook_LAL, Google_Hot, and FacebOOK_Tier2 have very high costs for both leads and orders, suggesting they need optimization or budget cuts

 ### PERFORMANCE BASED ON CATEGORY
-a.Influencer category achieves the best order conversion rate (~17 %) and highest profit margins.
+- Influencer category achieves the best order conversion rate (~17 %) and highest profit margins.
-b.Social category generates leads easily but converts them to orders at only ~8 %.
+- Social category generates leads easily but converts them to orders at only ~8 %.
-media has lowest clicks per impression but 2nd highest conversion rate from leads to order
+- Media has lowest clicks per impression but 2nd highest conversion rate from leads to order

 ### DAY WISE TRENDS
-a.Best revenue day: Friday generated the highest total revenue and ROI, followed closely by Saturday.
+- Best revenue day: Friday generated the highest total revenue and ROI, followed closely by Saturday.
-b.Daily growth rates fluctuated without a clear upward or downward trend.
+- Daily growth rates fluctuated without a clear upward or downward trend.

-**ENGAGEMNET METRICS**
+### ENGAGEMNET METRICS
--Top campaign: Facebook_Retargeting at ~3 %.
+- Top campaign: Facebook_Retargeting at ~3 %.
--Lowest campaign: Banner_Partner at ~0.03 %.
+- Lowest campaign: Banner_Partner at ~0.03 %.
--Top category: Influencer (~1 % CTR).
+- Top category: Influencer (~1 % CTR).

 ## CONCLUSION